paviliondev/discourse-quick-messages/README.md

 Please note that this modifies a relatively complex aspect of Discourse.
 There may be unknown issues outstanding.
 Please use with caution at this early stage.

-1. The post button stays visible for a moment after closing the docked chat compose.

-2. Various CSS issues, including the messages menu loading spinner.

 ## Installation

 To install using docker, add the following to your app.yml in the plugins section: